arif-arrijal/trening-strapi-api/README.md

-# trening-strapi-api
+# Strapi application

-Strapi API services for trening
+A quick description of your strapi application